 Ian holds a BA from the University of Western Ontario.
 In his spare time, Ian enjoys golf, hockey and music and continues to coach minor hockey.

-As Vice President, Technology Analysis Group, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
+As Vice President, Competitive Technical Intelligence, Jim leads Chipworks’ Design Teams, R&D Teams, and Product Management.
 Jim and his team work closely with customers around the globe, delivering technical analysis that helps them benchmark product roadmaps, reduce the time-to-market, and reduce research and development risk.
 Prior to becoming Vice President, Jim led the Product Management team at Chipworks for over 10 years, focused on providing competitive technical intelligence.

 Jim brings more than 25 years of semiconductor and telecommunications technology and business experience to Chipworks.
 Prior to joining Chipworks, Jim held senior product management and market research roles at GSI Lumonics, Image Micro Systems, DY4, and Excellon Automation.

 Jim earned his Bachelor of Science degree in Electrical Engineering at Wentworth Institute of Technology in Boston.
 He followed up his Bachelor with post graduate studies in UV lasers for advanced semiconductor photolithography, UV optical coating technology, lens design and fabrication, and the use of Deep UV lasers for high-speed advanced printed circuit board manufacturing.
 In his spare time, Jim enjoys coaching his son’s soccer team and hitting the ski slopes with his family in the winter.